Wessex Secure Data Environment - Home Part of the NHS Research Secure Data Environment Network NHS

 Health and care organisations from Wessex will send patient data to the SDE.

 We will also use data from other public bodies and organisations.
-Data will be encrypted during transfer to the SDE and is de-identified before researchers can access it.
+Data is encrypted during transfer to the SDE and de-identified before researchers can access it.
 Researchers only get to see the least amount of data they need for their project.
-We explain we do all this in the ‘Protecting your privacy’ section below.
+We explain how we do all this in the ‘Protecting your privacy’ section below.

 Safe people

-The NHS will decide which researchers are allowed access to the SDE.
+The NHS decides which researchers are allowed access to the SDE.

-They will be expected to come from approved organisations and to have had appropriate training to use data safely.
-We will be able to control, monitor, and report publicly on who is using the SDE and what they are doing.
+They can only come from approved organisations and must have had appropriate training to use data safely.
+We control, monitor, and report publicly on who is using the SDE and what they are doing.

 Safe projects

-All research projects that want to use the SDE will need to get approval.
+All research projects that want to use the SDE need to get approval.

 Safe settings